MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

         automountServiceAccountToken: false
 ```

-Then we create the service to expose the port 8888 of our JupyterLab container on the project network.
+Then we create the **Service** to expose the port 8888 of our JupyterLab container on the project network.
 This means that the JupyterLab web UI will reachable by all other application deployed in your project using its application name as hostname (e.g. `jupyterlab`)

 ```yaml
 - kind: "Service"